ericbulloch/kwmd/tools/nmap.md

 ```

 This command is the same as the [original known machine ip address scan](#original-tcp-scan) command above except the `-sU` option has been added to let nmap know I want a UDP scan instead.

+## Firewall Evasion

+An nmap scan can be frustrated by a firewall.
+Firewalls can filter traffic based on a large range of criteria.
+Fortunately nmap has options that can be used to get information about open ports on machines.
+Some of the criteria that a firewall filters on include:

+- Protocol
+- Source Address
+- MAC Address